 - If you want to completely unroot your Galaxy phone, install the stock firmware on it using Odin.
 But before you do that, download the appropriate firmware for your Galaxy S4, boot the phone into Download Mode.
 To do this, press and hold Volume Down+Center+Power buttons together for 3-5 seconds till you see a warning screen.
 Now press Volume Up to continue to the Download mode.

-- Now open Odin folder, launch the program by double-clicking and then connect the phone to PC using USB cable.
+- Now open Odin folder, launch the program by double-clicking and then connect the phone to PC using a USB cable.

 - Wait till the device drivers are installed and Odin detects the phone which is indicated by the ID:COM port turning to Blue and “Added!!” at the message box on Odin.